potamides/pantran.nvim/doc/README.md

 ## Yandex Translate
 Yandex Translate is a web service provided by Yandex for machine translation.
-The default endpoint uses the Yandex Translate v2 API, for which you need to authenticate with an IAM token for your account.
+The default endpoint uses the Yandex Translate v2 API, for which you need to authenticate with an IAM token or API key for your account.
 If you do not have an account this plugin falls back to the old Yandex Translate v1 API which works without authentication.
 Note, however that this endpoint is deprecated and thus might stop working any time.
 For [pantran.setup()](#pantransetupopts) the primary v2 endpoint supports the following configuration keys:

 * `default_source`: Primary source language to use for translation.
 Default value is `vim.NIL` (i.e., when unset the API will attempt to detect the